-The Little City Associate Board works to support the programs and services offered to individuals with disabilities at Little City through fundraising and volunteering while offering its members invaluable networking and leadership opportunities.
+The Little City Associate Board, a group of young professionals in their 20's and 30's, works to support the services offered to individuals with disabilities at Little City through fundraising and volunteering, while offering its members invaluable networking and leadership opportunities.

 The Little City Associate Board is a powerful engagement tool to cultivate the next generation of leaders and supporters of Little City.
-Together, in collaboration with the Governing Board, Little City will leverage the Associate Board as a gateway to engage talented volunteers, reconnect with alumni, ad raise awareness among a younger generation to ensure the longevity and support of our organization.
+Together, in collaboration with the Governing Board, Little City will leverage the Associate Board as a gateway to engage talented volunteers, and raise awareness among a younger generation to ensure the longevity and support of our organization.

 Benefits of joining Little City's Associate Board include: